He’s been nicknamed, the BullyPit and he’s a loyal, lovable, sometimes slow-to-grow-up dog that is athletic and as strong as a … well … a bull.

 They vary in size a great deal.
 An American Bulldog could be 20 to 28 inches tall at the shoulders and weigh between 60 and 120 pounds.
 It’s also possible for them to be smaller than this or even much larger.
 It depends on the bloodlines.
 That is where knowing some of the pedigree histories is a good thing.

 Traditionally, this breed has always been mainly white with patches of other colors, such as brindle, brown, or black.
 They can come in other colors with variations.

 When it comes to children, AmBulls can be awesome as long as they are introduced at an early age and socialized early and often.
 You’ll want to take your dog places where he can meet people of all ages, get used to loud noises, crying children, screaming children, and the erratic behavior that children can be known for.

 It’s also highly advisable that you teach children how to properly interact with a dog and what is not okay.
 Never approaching an eating dog, a sleeping dog, or pulling ears, tails, and poking eyes are all good things to teach.
 In a home where the dog is respected by children, and parents supervise, AmBulls can be excellent family pets.

 The American Pit Bull

-Pit Bulls have reputations for also being fighting dogs and used in illegal dog fighting underground that still continues today, all around the world.
+Pit Bulls have reputation for also being fighting dogs and used in illegal dog fighting underground that continues today, all around the world.
 Despite being illegal, dog fighting rings are constantly found and broken-up, usually with multiple arrests.

 Sadly, the Pit Bull has been exploited by this illegal activity and gained a reputation that is not necessarily true.
 Yes, they can be aggressive.
 Any dog can.
 Some dogs that have been raised from fighting lines may have more of a genetic tendency to be aggressive and display dominant traits as such.